 Young people who are going to university or become employed will not be eligible for an EHCP.

-1.2 Who will get an Education, Health and Care Plan?
+Who is eligible for an Education, Health and Care Plan?

-The Department for Education has said that any child or young person that currently has a Statement will have an EHCP.
+The Department for Education has said that any child or young person that previously had a Statement will now have an EHCP.
 Any young person between the ages of 16 and 19 who currently has a Learning Difficulty Assessment may also have an EHCP.
-The Department for Education has been very clear that no child or young person should have their Statement or Learning Difficulty Assessment replaced by an EHCP simply because the system is changing.
+The Department for Education has been very clear that no child or young person will have their Statement or Learning Difficulty Assessment replaced by an EHCP simply because the system is changing.

-Department officials have stated that the ‘trigger’ for the new EHCP will be education.
+Department officials have stated that the ‘trigger’ for an EHCP will be education.
 This means that if a young person has a health or social care need, they will not get an EHCP unless these needs impact on their education.

 Section 9 of the new SEND Code of Practice sets out how the Department thinks that assessments should be carried out.
 Some of the key points made include: